[ MENU ]

 Component features were not aligned across platforms

-➔ No source of truth: There was no clarity on where to look when making decisions
+➔ No source of truth: There was no clarity on where to look

 The UI distract from scanning information